naylas4/Intro_to_Web_Development_Spring_2025/Unit_0_Introduction_to_Web_Design/Assignments/02_Send_a_Professionally_Formatted_Email.md

 ## Part 2: Craft Your Email

 1. Navigate to your nycstudents.net account and start a new email.<br><i>(In general, always remember to use a professional email account)</i>.
-2. Include a descriptive, but short subject.<br>(1 to 3 words is generally a good length for a subject...5 words is usually too long...10 words is **always** too long!)
+2. Include a descriptive, but short subject.
 4. Draft your email.
 Remember to keep the following guidelines in mind:

     * Start with a professional greeting.